 These are the questions that author Peter Janney finally answers in a way that no one else ever has.
 In doing so, he may well have solved Washington, D.C.'s most famous unsolved murder.
 Based on years of painstaking research and interviews, much of it revealed here for the first time, the author traces the key events and influences in the life of Mary Pinchot Meyer, including her first meeting with Jack Kennedy at the Choate School in 1936; her explorations with psychedelic drugs; her relationship with Timothy Leary; and finally how she supported the president as he turned away from the Cold War toward the pursuit of world peace in early 1963.

-As we approach the 50th anniversary of President Kennedy’s assassination – and Mary Meyer’s – Mary’s Mosaic adds to our understanding of why both took place.
+The 50th anniversary of President Kennedy’s assassination – and Mary Meyer’s – has come and gone, but their deaths remain a haunting harbinger of America's fall from grace.
+Mary’s Mosaic adds to our understanding of why both took place.

 "Mary's Mosaic introduced me to a crucial new aspect of the Kennedy presidency that I was unfamiliar with.
 It taught me about the remarkable extent to which President Kennedy shared with his final amour, his true soul mate, the inner foreign policy workings of his administration - and the extent to which Mary Pinchot Meyer apparently challenged and influenced Jack Kennedy during the final two years of his Presidency.
 She was apparently there, beside him every step of the way, throughout 1963, as he embarked upon his quest to try to end the Cold War, and return sanity to America's foreign policy.